jasonkim7288/rails_tutor_booking/README.md

 Users can be both students and tutors

 ## Users (Both students and tutors)
-- As a user, I want to sign up and log in, so I can create or attend tutoring sessions.
+- As a user, I want to sign up and log in, so I can create or attend tutor sessions.
 - As a user, I want to log out, change password, and cancel my account, so I can keep my account secure.
-- As a user, I want to see a summary of tutoring information on the list, so I can check which tutoring session suits me or edit my tutoring session.
+- As a user, I want to see a summary of tutoring information on the list, so I can check which tutor session suits me or edit my tutor session.
-- As a user, I want to see detailed information about each tutoring session, so I can decide if I am going to attend it, or I can edit the tutoring information if I own it.
+- As a user, I want to see detailed information about each tutor session, so I can decide if I am going to attend it, or I can edit the tutoring information if I own it.
-- As a user, I want to search for tutoring sessions by keyword, place, or category, so I can filter the tutor session that I would like to attend.
+- As a user, I want to search for tutor sessions by keyword, place, or category, so I can filter the tutor session that I would like to attend.
-- As a user, I want to comment for each tutoring session, so I can ask or answer some questions about this tutoring session.
+- As a user, I want to comment for each tutor session, so I can ask or answer some questions about this tutor session.
 ## Tutors
-- As a tutor, I want to create a tutoring session, so I can organise the tutoring session.
+- As a tutor, I want to create a tutor session, so I can organise the tutor session.
-- As a tutor, I want to edit the tutoring session I made, so I can let the students know if there are some changes to the tutoring.
+- As a tutor, I want to edit the tutor session I made, so I can let the students know if there are some changes to the tutor.
-- As a tutor, I want to see all the tutoring sessions I made, so I can keep track of them.
+- As a tutor, I want to see all the tutor sessions I made, so I can keep track of them.
 ## Students
 - As a student, I want to be able to attend each tutor session, so I can participate in this tutor session.
 - As a student, I want to see all the tutor sessions that I have decided to attend, so I can check the schedule and cancel the tutor session.